Crazy Vegan Kitchen

 • Legumes– Switch out the chickpeas for butter beans, black beans, or even kidney beans.

-• Nuts and seeds– Add some extra crunch by adding chopped peanuts, cashews, or pepitas.
+• Nuts and seeds– Add some extra crunch by adding chopped peanuts, cashews, sunflower seeds, almonds, walnuts or pepitas.

-• To store: Fully prepared buddha bowls can be stored for up to 3 days, provided the dressing hasn’t been drizzled on top.
+To store: Fully prepared buddha bowls can be stored for up to 3 days in the fridge, provided the dressing hasn’t been drizzled on top.

-• To make ahead: You can make ahead each part of the buddha bowl up to 3 days in advance.
+To make ahead: These are great to meal prep!
+You can make ahead each part of the buddha bowl up to 3 days in advance.
 Simply assemble when ready to enjoy.

 • Ratatouille